-Today, we are talking about the energy transition and digital transition, and we can say that the operation of electricity markets, both short-term and long-term, is an example of both priorities.
+Today, we are talking about the energy transition and digital transition, and we can say that the operation of electricity markets, both spot and forward, is an example of both priorities.
 Of course, we actively collaborate in the energy transition and decarbonization process, contributing our experience to all these new realities which we must integrate into our daily work.
 The massive presence of renewable energy bids and the new flexibility services required by the model are just a few examples; all this is possible thanks to technology, which has become our most valuable tool when offering solutions.